-Katie recently completed a PhD in Biological Sciences at Queen’s University Belfast in which she used numerous analytical techniques, including species distribution modelling and network analysis, plus an extensive range of datasets, such as The IUCN Red List of Threatened Species and land cover data, to explore the impacts of climate change on the global distribution of lagomorphs (rabbits, hares and pikas).
-Prior to this, she completed a four year MSc degree at the University of Nottingham.
+Katie holds a PhD in Biological Sciences at Queen’s University Belfast in which she explored species’ responses to climate change using a variety of analytical techniques, including species distribution modelling and network analysis.
+Prior to this, she completed a four year MSci degree at the University of Nottingham.
 In her final year project, she studied the effectiveness of the Egyptian Protected Area network under future climate change.

-Katie provides support for the Proteus partnership, a unique collaboration between UNEP-WCMC and leading extractive companies to disseminate biodiversity data and information for use in decision-making.
+Katie supports the delivery of the Proteus Partnership, a collaboration between UNEP-WCMC and leading extractive companies dedicated to improving global biodiversity data and strengthening business approaches for biodiversity management.